kyragunluk/kyragunluk.github.io/index.md

 I also have a passion for art; including painting, drawing, sculpting, and photography.
 You can find some of my work below!
 My emails are kgunluk3@gatech.edu and kyra.gunluk@gmail.com, and you can find me on [Linkedin here](https://www.linkedin.com/in/kyra-gunluk-097704198/){:target="_blank"}{:rel="noopener noreferrer"}.
 You can also find more about my teaching and work experiences through my [resume](files/resume.pdf)

 ## Research Interests
-I am interested in Theoretical Computer Science and Optimization.
-I have worked on research in Deterministic Approximation Algorithms and Algorithmic Game Theory, and have enjoyed studying problems in Optimization, Combinatorics, and Aproximation Algorithms.
+I am interested in all things ACO!
+I have worked on research in Deterministic Approximation Algorithms and Algorithmic Game Theory, and have enjoyed studying problems in Optimization and Combinatorics.

 In the past year I have been working on obtaining a Fully Polynomial Approximation Scheme (FPTAS) for the volume of a polytope.
 Our goal is to design a deterministic algorithm that can compute an epsilon multiplicative approximation of the volume of a polytope $$P = \{x \in [0,1]^n : Ax \leq b\}$$.
 We have results when we assume entries of the constraint matrix $$A$$ are nonnegative, and we are currently working on eliminating this restriction.
 You can find more information about our results through our [poster](files/Volume_Poster.pdf).